 - Probably because of reasons #1 and #2, this kind of policy is not even covered in most (and maybe all) of the training programs insurance agents take to get their licenses.
 It’s also not covered in the training they take to receive advanced designations, like CLU, ChFC, etc.

-To receive a free Analysis and get a referral to one of only 200 advisors throughout the U.S. who have met the rigorous qualifications, simply request it here.
+To receive a free Analysis and get a referral to one of only 200 financial representatives throughout the U.S. who have met the rigorous qualifications, simply request it here.
 There’s no obligation to find out what your bottom-line numbers and results could be if you added Bank On Yourself to your financial plan.

 But if you’re reading this, and you still have a few questions holding you back, you can find the answers here: